Monica (automobile): Development history and prototypes

 Automotive engineer and racing driver Chris Lawrence's company LawrenceTune Engines had developed a 2.6-litre version of the Standard engine used in the Triumph TR4.
 Lawrence's version used a crossflow cylinder head of his own design and Tecalemit-Jackson fuel injection to make a claimed 182 bhp bhp.
 Automotive journalist Gérard "Jabby" Crombac had seen the engine at the 1966 Racing Show at Olympia West Hall in London.
 The article he wrote about it had caught Tastevin's eye.
 Tastevin wrote to Lawrence asking about having LawrenceTune supply 250 engines per year for his new car.
 Upon learning that the car was not yet developed, Lawrence offered the services of his own company.
-Crombac, who was familiar with Lawrence's racing exploits, vouched for Lawrence and Tastevin entrusted development of the Monica to LawrenceTune.
+Crombac, who was familiar with Lawrence's racing exploits, vouched for Lawrence and Tastevin entrusted the development of the Monica to LawrenceTune.

 The first chassis and the jig to produce it were built together.
 Lawrence laid out a chassis with a central tunnel made of four square-section 18 gauge steel tubes with extensive cross-bracing.
 Two long steel boxes with triangular cross-sections were made of 16 gauge steel and attached to the chassis in the door sill area.
 These stiffened the chassis and were also to serve as the car's fuel tanks.
 16 gauge aluminum formed the front and rear bulkheads and floors and was used on both sides of the central tunnel to stiffen the car further.
 Voids in the tunnel were filled with expanded polyurethane foam to add even more stiffness and deaden sound.